flopezjr/matplotlib-challenge/README.md

 # Matplotlib Homework - The Power of Plots

+## Analysis
+Over a span of 45 days 249 mice were tested with various treatments for tumor growth.The data set conisted of 50% males and 50% females when I took out my 1 female.
+Per the data the average tumore volume coinsided with the average weight of the mice when using the Regimen "Capomulin".
+Per the scatter plot the tumor volume for mouse x401 decreased 33% in the 45 days.
+Capimulin and Ramacine had the lowest mean in tumor volume.
+Those are the two that had the biggest impact on tumor size.
+Ketapril had the largest tumor volume by mean.
+After the 45 days I would advise Capumulin and Ramacine be the top contenders for treatment.

 ## Background

 What good is data without a good plot to tell the story?